tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Added querySelfProfile and queryUserProfile to the TIMFriendshipManager class (reading local data).
 - Fixed the issue where getLoginUser returned a login user exception.
 - Fixed the issue where online reported user profiles failed to be obtained.
-- Fixed the issue where some local fields become invalid after the app restarted.
+- Fixed the issue where some local fields became invalid after the app restarted.
 - Fixed occasional errors when calling read report after messages were deleted.
 - Fixed the online reported IM group issue.
 - Fixed the issue with conversation unread counts.